smiley8D/screeps/doc/notes.md

     - Since I'll have tasks dedicated to flags, I shouldn't need to give them special treatment in bestSrc/Dst
         - This means tash should have a higher priority which would be good
 - Hauler pull tasks ("Trailer?") for Drudge units not in position
-- Pioneers mix of haulers and miners, should look into having them use bestDst
+- Look into a "supply-route" or "trade-route" based approach for tasking

 ## Pioneer notes (short on time, dropping these here for now)
 - Worth separating base bootstrapping and remote exploitation into 2 very different tasks, possibly w/ diff body types